 The Town of Waterford now functions as a "combination" fire service composed of both paid and volunteer firefighters.
 Due to similar economic issues nationally, this is becoming the normal situation for many municipal fire services.
-What cannot be achieved historically with volunteers is being supplemented by paid fire fighters.
+What cannot be achieved historically with volunteers is being augmented by part-time or full-time paid fire fighters.

-Combination fire services have consequences, some good and some not so good.
+Combination fire departments have consequences, some good and some not so good.
 Among the upside consequence is that coverage of certain parts of Town can be provided part or full time by paid fire fighters.
 They can also be deployed to various stations as need dictates.
 They are independent of a specific fire station.
-Among the downsides is that the additional coverage comes with increases in operational costs and unfortunately has resulted in occasional chafing between the paid and unpaid ranks, despite all firefighters being trained to the exact same standards.
+Among the downsides is that the additional coverage comes with increases in operational costs and unfortunately has resulted in occasional chafing between the paid and unpaid ranks, despite all certified firefighters, volunteer or paid, being trained to the same standards.
 The failure to sometimes get along is a potential distraction and if unaddressed a possible detriment to Waterford's fire services.